READ: Insist that Virginia protect its water, by Nancy Sorrells

 If you commented during the official public comment period, you’re eligible to speak to the board during this meeting.
-Agenda and materials have been released:

 Both meetings will be held at Trinity Family Life Center, 3601 Dill Road, Richmond and sessions will begin at 9:30am each day.
 The meetings the Atlantic Coast and Mountain Valley pipelines are each two days long.
 On first day of each meeting DEQ staff will present a summary of public comments collected during the official public comment period earlier this fall.
 After the summary presentation, folks who submitted verbal or written comments during the official comment period will be allotted 3 minutes to respond to the summary.
 The SWCB is scheduled to consider the MVP and ACP applications on the second day of each meeting respectively.

 Official public comment period closed August 22, 2017 – BUT YOU CAN STILL WRITE TO THE WATER CONTROL BOARD (see first link below).